 Cheryl and Myrtle were shocked by the dismal facts of lung cancer at that time. . .

 - Only 15% of patients are alive five years after diagnosis.

-- There is no effective early detection lung cancer screening for the general public.
+- There was no effective early detection lung cancer screening for the general public.

 - The majority of lung cancer patients are diagnosed so late they will die within one year.

 - A staggering number of people are affected by lung cancer - over 215,000 per year.

 - More people die of lung cancer than breast, prostate, colon, liver, kidney, and melanoma cancers combined.

 From their experiences, Cheryl and Myrtle learned that research funding for more effective lung cancer treatment lags far behind other cancers, and the treatment options that do exist are limited and come with grave uncertainties regarding side effects, efficacy, and survival.

 Most regrettably, Cheryl and Myrtle learned there are virtually no support systems for lung cancer patients.
 When told of their diagnoses and prognoses, each woman felt alone -- without resources or hope.
 There truly is no greater despair than feeling uninformed and without control over your health, wellbeing or survival.